 * Yen and Swiss franc rally against other major currencies

-* China, EM worries spark selloff in risk assets, global stocks down
+* China, EM worries spark selloff in risk assets, global

 * EM currencies savaged, Aussie & loonie also hit hard